API powders: Why lumping and flowability are an industry pain that is difficult to resolve…and why TAPI is determined to do something about it

 See how TAPI's R&D experts can help you with flowability and lumping.

 Several pharmaceutical processes including storage of powder, transportation, blending and compaction are influenced by powder behavior.
 Powder behavior issues such as flowability and lumping have been major challenges for the pharmaceutical industry, which works mainly with powders.
 These phenomena are complex, poorly understood and handled, and require prior experience and advanced analytical tools in order to be understood and resolved.

-Flowability in APIs
+Flowability in Active Pharmaceutical Ingredients

 Flowability – is the ability of powder to move in a specific system.
 The powders are lined up from "free flowing" powder to "non-flowing" powder.